Consider the following experiences:

 What Lies Ahead

 The “easiest” hurdles to overcome on the way to such a utopian (or perhaps dystopian) future are technological ones—reliably, quickly, and delicately reading and writing the brain electric.
-Neuralink’s device represents the best of currently available technology and will certainly improve in future iterations.
-But we still have a long way to go before we can identify which of the 50,000 or more neurons in any quinoa-sized bit of brain matter are involved in any given perception or action.
-Only when that happens will it be possible to limit electrical stimulation to just those neurons and avoid stimulating nearby cells or output cables.
-That Parvizi and his colleagues failed to elicit conscious perceptions in more than half of all stimulated sites shows we lack tools capable of reliably eliciting any arbitrary sensation through electrical stimulation, let alone being able to evoke any highly specific one.
+Neuralink's device represents the best of currently available technology and will certainly improve in future iterations.
+But we still have a long way to go before we can identify which of the 50,000 or more neurons in any quinoa-size bit of brain matter are involved in any given perception or action.
+Only when that happens will it be possible to limit electrical stimulation to just those neurons and not the output cables of nearby cells.
+That Parvizi and his colleagues failed to elicit conscious perceptions in more than half of all stimulated sites shows we lack tools capable of reliably eliciting any sensations through electrical stimulation, let alone being able to evoke any highly specific one.

 Even more challenging are surgical and regulatory hurdles that demand that prosthetic devices can be routinely and safely implanted by drilling through the hard skull into the gray matter underneath while minimizing the risk of infections, bleeding and seizures.
 Furthermore, the electronics has to function for years inside warm, wet and salty biological tissue—hardly an optimal operating regime.
-You don’t want your prosthetic device to corrode or freeze up in the equivalent of the blue screen of death.
+You don't want your prosthetic device to corrode or freeze up in the equivalent of the blue screen of death.
 For this reason, neural implants will remain a matter of last resort for those with severe sensory or motor impairments.
-As neuroprosthetic devices move through clinical trials, they will help people with visual impairments see and paralyzed patients with spinal cord damage to text or to steer a wheelchair with their thoughts, like the mind-Pong-playing monkey.
+As neuroprosthetic devices move through clinical trials, they will help people with visual impairments see and those with physical disabilities perform actions such as steering a wheelchair with their thoughts, like the mind-Pong-playing monkey.
 For everyone else, the benefits of highly invasive brain surgery are unlikely to outweigh the costs.